This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

-We visited Iceland in the fall of 2019 and spent 7 days drive exploring.
+We visited in the fall of 2019 and had a packed 7 day Iceland itinerary exploring.
 It was such an amazing time, I wanted to share with you our epic 7 day self drive Iceland Itinerary to inspire your travels.
 We rented a car, however many people rent a camper van.
-The previous week we were in Munich for Oktoberfest so we traveled there from Germany.
+We were in Munich for Oktoberfest the previous week so we traveled there from Germany.
 Typically we are pretty loyal Delta airlines (& partners) customers, but due to cost we flew IcelandAir and would fly them again.
 We were happy with our experience.
-They offer many stop over options or cheap flight options to Iceland.
+They offer many stop-over options or cheap flight options to Iceland.
 This is an 8 day travel itinerary with 7 days worth of “activities”.
-(The 8th day was a travel day.)

 Day One: Blue Lagoon & Reykjavik